 A Home for Upcycled Art and New Narratives

-In my Appalachian Storm series, each ceramic piece is handcrafted from saved Appalachian clay, telling stories of survival and renewal inspired by the 2024 Appalachian floods.
+In her Appalachian Storm series, each ceramic piece is handcrafted whole or in part with irreplaceable Appalachian clay, telling stories of survival and renewal inspired by the 2024 Appalachian floods.

 The series is about recognizing nature's raw power and the resilience of the communities rebuilding around it.